RPA Migration & Re-platforming:

 Blueprint delivers 60-75% time and cost savings for RPA re-platforming and migration projects when compared to manual migrations.

-Blueprint also provides instant analytics and insight into your entire automation estate which can help you further reduce the total cost of ownership and continuously optmize your automations across their lifecycle.
+Blueprint also provides instant analytics and insight into your entire automation estate which can help you further reduce the total cost of ownership and optmize your automations for even greater efficiency and effectiveness.

 Yes.
 We’ve published multiple case studies on this topic.
 One example features a major global telecom provider, who re-platformed over 15,000 task bots from Automation Anywhere onto Microsoft Power Automate.